-Pregnancy can have a huge impact on our breathing patterns due to the growing baby and this can have a potential impact on our core muscles.
+Pregnancy can have a huge impact on our breathing patterns due to the growing baby and this can have a potential impact on our core and pelvic floor* muscles.

 When you breathe in, your diaphragm contracts and moves downward to increase the space for your lungs to expand and fill with air.
-And this downward pressure should mean that your abdominal muscles and pelvic floor lower and stretch to accommodate the movement (so a relaxing of the pelvic floor and a slight expansion of the stomach).
+And this downward pressure should result in your abdominal muscles and pelvic floor lowering and stretching to accommodate the movement (so a relaxing of the pelvic floor and a slight expansion of the stomach).

 When you breathe out, the diaphragm relaxes and moves back upwards to help force air out of the lungs, which allows the pelvic floor and abdominal muscles to contract and snap back into place to support the spine and pelvis and the stomach will go down/in slightly.

 This synchronized up and down of your core when breathing is often referred to as “Piston breathing” – a phrase coined by Julie Wiebe, an internationally renowned physiotherapist.

 If your breathing pattern doesn’t match this (and is what is often characterised by belly, boob or shoulder breathing, rather than rib movement) then your core muscles (so your abdominals, lower back and pelvic floor) are not working optimally.
 This means that they will be lacking stability and the ability to deal with pressure, movement and load as well as they should.
 This can impact on problems such as lower back pain, pelvic pain, incontinence, prolapse, etc. which tend to be caused by birth trauma or postural changes.

-So whilst practicing your breathing might sound “a bit noddy”, it’s actually integral to birth (as you need to be able to relax your pelvic floor to get baby out), your recovery post birth AND to achieving more from your workouts.
-It can also have a huge impact on the functionality and look of any “mummy tummy” (see diastasis recti page).
+So whilst practicing your breathing might sound a bit noddy, it’s actually integral to birth (as you need to be able to relax your pelvic floor to get baby out), your recovery post birth AND to achieving more from your workouts.
+It can also have a huge impact on the functionality and look of any “mummy tummy” (see article on Diastasis Recti).